rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 and that's not saying much for the turtle
 ```

-Move the cursor to the end of the line, at the last `e` character, then type:
+Move the cursor to the end of the line, at the last `e` character, type:

 ```text
 a!!!<Esc>
 ```

 :::note
-The 1st character `a` indicates appending, the last key `<Esc>` indicates returning back to normal mode
+The initial `a` indicates appending, the last `<Esc>` indicates returning back to normal mode
 :::

 The result is: